Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Data Generation

 \subsubsection{\textbf{General Input Modality Differences}}

-Finally, most of the MyHeart Counts data comes from third parties, such as alternative wearables that communicate with the Apple Health app or fitness and well-being apps downloaded from the App Store.
-This is not uncommon in the PI domain, given the abundance and heterogeneity of available data sources.
-In our use case, we see, beyond the Apple Watch, Garmin, Polar, and Basis Peak wearable products, as well as various apps.
-With regards to third parties usage across segments, we identify statistically significant differences based on gender (91\% of male participants have at least one third-party entry compared to 85\% of non-male ones) and diabetes condition (97\% of participants with diabetes have at least one third-party entry compared to 90\% without).
+Finally, most MyHeart Counts data comes from third parties, such as alternative wearables or fitness and well-being apps.
+This is common in the PI domain, given the abundance and heterogeneity of available data sources.
+In our use case, we identify statistically significant differences in third party usage based on gender (91\% males have at least one third party entry compared to 85\% females) and diabetes condition (97\% with vs. 90\% without).
 However, different input devices or apps are proven to have different accuracies, likely to create measurement accuracy discrepancies between different users \cite{el2015currently}.